mattvagni/enfield-docs/docs/creating-a-theme.md

 ```
 This will ensure that if you specified a `base_url` in your config it is respected.

-Don't do this on external urls as it will break theme.
-Only to links 'internally' within your site.
+Don't do this on external urls as it will break them, only to internal links within your site.